sunlightlabs/sunlightlabs/guides/welcome.md

 ## Twitter

-People here use twitter.
-You can find a [full list of Sunlight staff that use twitter](https://twitter.com/#!/SunFoundation/sunlighters).
+You can find a [full list of Sunlight staff that use Twitter](https://twitter.com/#!/SunFoundation/sunlighters).

-## Staff Page on Sunlightfoundation.com

-[http://sunlightfoundation.com/staff](http://sunlightfoundation.com/staff) is a helpful page where you can find quick access to:

-* Sitewide statistics
-* Your profile including title, bio, social media presence, image, blogposts and contact information.
-* A staff contact directory that you can and should keep up to date
-* Wordpress access
-* A link to our [blog style guide](https://sunlightfoundation.com/blog/styleguide/)
-* A shortcut to the Appear.in "hangout".
-* Shortcut to Rex, our custom kitchen duty app
-* Access to the sunlightfoundation.com admin

 ## Google Groups